CryptoGnome/Tradingview-Webhook-Bot/README.md

 2.)
 [Create Free Heroku Account](https://www.heroku.com/)

 3.)
 Edit config.json to add your own api keys & add a custom key to protect the server.

+``You need to creat new keys on Bybit & give them the correct acess to trade and see token balance```

 4.)
 Open a terminal in the cloned directory: